Marijuana, Custody & Parenting Time

 “A person shall not be denied custody or visitation of a minor for acting in accordance with this act, unless the person’s behavior is such that it creates an unreasonable danger to the minor that can be clearly articulated and substantiated.”
 MCL 333.26424(d).

-There is a presumption that a qualifying patient or primary caregiver is engaged in the medical use of marijuana in accordance with this act if the qualifying payment or caregiver complies with both of the following:
+There is a presumption that a qualifying patient or primary caregiver is engaged in the medical use of marijuana in accordance with this act if the qualifying patient or caregiver complies with both of the following:

 1. Is in possession of a registry identification card.